Travel time from Brockley by car: 35mins

 Start/end: Cudham recreation ground car park

-Day trip suggestion: combine with visit to nearby Down House, home of Charles Darwin, or take in another local walk: the Downe circular, Chevening or Polhill and Pluto walk
+Day trip suggestion: combine with visit to nearby Down House, home of Charles Darwin, or take in another local walk: the Downe circular, Chevening or Polhill and Pluto walk.
+Or pop in at High Elms country park a couple of miles away on the way home.

 Refreshments: Blacksmiths Arms, Cudham

 There are no far-flung vistas on this stroll, no spectacular viewpoints, no architectural wonders, no sites of special scientific interest and no historic manors.
 It’s just a quiet meander around an unassuming area of the rural North Downs, presenting walkers with dry valleys, bucolic glimpses, ancient and mysterious woods, little-used chalky paths and wandering lanes and aged hedgerows.
-It’s a real winner.
+It’s a real winner and deeply satisfying.
+There are sheep in the fields you walk through between points 5 and 6 so dogs firmly on the lead please and preferably no dogs at all in April-May when there are lambs.

 Download a PDF of this walk to print out